jcangas/version_info/README.md

 Put in your rake file:

-    VersionInfo::Tasks.install(MyProject) # pass here the thing where you included VersionInfo
+    VersionInfo::Tasks.install(:class => MyProject) # pass here the thing where you included VersionInfo

 And you get a few tasks with a namespace vinfo: